TonyToniy/Kucoin-grid-spot-trading-bot/README.md

 ```
 Users should check their KuCoin balance (get_balance()) and adjust these based on available USDT and BTC, ensuring usdt_balance >= min_order_size * buy_price * 1.001 and btc_balance >= min_order_size.

+Disclaimer
+Trading involves risk.
+Use this bot at your own discretion and test thoroughly before deploying with real funds.